Diamantane: Properties

+Diamantane is part of the diamondoid-family.
+The structures of these members are segments of the diamond crystal lattice.
+Because of its special structure, diamantane's melting point is high compared to other hydrocarbons.
+Another result is its high chemical and thermal stability.

 Occurrence and history

 Diamantane occurs naturally in crude petroleum.
 It is currently assumed that adamantanes and diamantanes were formed via the catalytic rearrangements of polycyclic naphthenic hydrocarbons.
 Although present in only trace concentrations in typical oils, due to their great thermodynamic stability, diamondoids such as diamantane are naturally concentrated by catagenesis, becoming important constituents of some natural gas condensates including those from the Norphlet Formation, U.S. Gulf of Mexico, and the Western Canada Basin.

 Diamantane is the second member of this series of diamondoid hydrocarbons.